lgmorand/workshop-aca/_entries/03-03 monitoring.md

 ![Running application](/media/lab2/monitor/running-app.png)

-> Did you notice the delay for the page to be displayed the first time ?
+> Did you notice the delay for the page to be displayed the first time?
 It is caused by the fact that the running containers are removed when the platform is not used.
-You are going to see that in details further in this workshop.
+You are going to see that in detail further in this workshop.

 {% endcollapsible %}